gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 If this wasn't "in case", Maddy didn't know what would be.

-Her booted feet hit the bot squarely in its midsection.
+Her feet hit the bot squarely in its midsection.
 She *kicked* as hard as she could.
 The force of it toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.